 Molly Land (J.D.
 2001) is Professor of Law and Human Rights at the University of Connecticut.
 Drawing on her human rights expertise and background as an intellectual property litigator, Molly’s scholarship focuses on access to knowledge and the intersection of intellectual property, information law, and human rights.
 Her recent work explores the extent to which human rights law can provide a foundation for claims of access to the Internet as well as the opportunities and challenges for using new technologies to achieve human rights objectives.
 Molly spent her fellowship year working with Minnesota Advocates for Human Rights, where she led a fact-finding team researching state protection of refugee and immigrant victims of domestic violence in Minneapolis.
 Prior to joining UConn, she was an Associate Professor of Law at New York Law School and a Visiting Lecturer in Law and the Robert M. Cover - Allard K. Lowenstein Fellow in International Human Rights at Yale Law School.
 While the Cover-Lowenstein Fellow, Molly led fact-finding teams reporting on women’s rights in Zambia, the lack of remedies for human rights violations in Kashmir, and the effect of zero-tolerance policies on the right to education in Connecticut; she also participated in litigation before the Inter-American Commission on Human Rights and other international tribunals.
 After graduating from Yale Law School in 2001, Molly clerked for the Honorable Denise Cote, U.S. District Judge, in the Southern District of New York.

 Before joining the O’Neill Institute in 2010, Eric worked on HIV/AIDS and global health campaigns at Physicians for Human Rights (PHR), beginning with his Bernstein fellowship year.
-In his last several years at PHR, Eric’s advocacy and policy work focused on the massive shortage of health care workers in sub-Saharan Africa and incorporating the right to health into U.S. and developing country policies.
+Much of his advocacy and policy work focused on the massive shortage of health care workers in sub-Saharan Africa and incorporating the right to health into U.S. and developing country policies.
 He served on the Board of the Global Health Workforce Alliance, chaired the Health Workforce Advocacy Initiative, and published several guides on the health workforce and right to health.